ethanokamura/perfectline/src/content/cpp-101/pointers.md

 Pointers are powerful because they allow you to manipulate data at a lower level, which can be very useful in certain situations.
 However, they can also be a bit tricky, so it's important to be careful when using them to avoid errors in your code.
 ### C Strings:
 Now let's look at "strings".
 In C, there is no string type.
-Instead we have either `char[]` or `char*`.
-And believe it or not in C and C++, arrays don't actually exist either.
+Instead, we have either `char[]` or `char*`.
+And believe it or not, in C and C++, arrays don't exist either.

 All of these c strings (strings of characters) are equivalent:
 ```cpp